atharva00721/resi/README.md

    - **Projects**: Showcase your projects with descriptions and technologies
    - **Certifications**: List your professional certifications

+8. **Enhance with AI** (Optional): Use the AI enhancement buttons to:

+   - Generate professional summaries
+   - Create compelling bullet points
+   - Optimize content for ATS systems
+   - Get keyword suggestions

-3. **Generate LaTeX**: Click the "Generate LaTeX Resume" button to create your LaTeX code
+9. **Generate LaTeX**: Click the "Generate LaTeX Resume" button to create your LaTeX code

+10. **Analyze ATS**: Click "Analyze ATS" to get compatibility score and improvement suggestions

-4. **Preview**: Switch to the "LaTeX Preview" tab to see the generated code
+11. **Preview**: Switch to the "LaTeX Preview" tab to see the generated code

-5. **Download**: Go to the "Download" tab and click "Download resume.tex"
+12. **Download**: Go to the "Download" tab and click "Download resume.tex"

 ## Compiling Your LaTeX Resume